 He hadn’t moved all afternoon, guitar cradled against his chest.
 He’d played a note every now and then but mostly he just ran his fingertips along the strings as he watched people pass by below.
 He peeled its wooden body from his skin as he slouched a little further down on the lounge chair, an...
 Continue Reading →

 Following his sister up the building’s exterior stairs I can see that Jack’s work is already spilling out into the world.
 The brick façade holds a gentle monochrome face, her eyes closed, surrounded by a noisy mess of swirling colour.
 Nearing the top of the stairs a thumping vibration builds through the railing.
 My friend...
 Continue Reading →

 Ryan’s heart sinks when he hears the whistle.
 He hasn’t even reached the escalators yet, there’s no way he’s going to make it.
-He’ll never live it down if he misses the show.
-But his feet keep moving forward, over and down the metal steps, too hard to stop once momentum kicks in.
-His bag...
+He’ll never live it down if he's late and misses the show.
+But his feet keep moving forward, over and down the metal steps, too hard to stop once momentum kicks in....
 Continue Reading →

-'You can see everything from up here'.
-I grab for Jimmy's shirt as he leans forward, hips against the ledge and his top half leaning out over the edge looking down to the street three storeys below.
+'You can see everything from up here.'
+I grab for Jimmy's shirt as he leans forward, hips against the ledge and his top half leaning out, looking down to the street three storeys below.
 'Geez, Jim.
 Come on.
-Quit fooling around' I yank him back, hard as I can.
-We have a...
+Quit fooling around.'
+I yank him back, hard as I can.
+We have a lot of gear...
 Continue Reading →

 Flash Series #2 '..'Babe, why is your shirt on backwards?'
 Such a simple question.
 But she didn't have an answer.
 Not a reasonable, logical answer, other than that was how she'd put it on.
 Not on purpose, of course...'